contao-thememanager/ctm-advanced-form/README.md

-# ctm-advanced-form
+# AdvancedForm for Contao ThemeManager

-Contao Advanced Form integration | Open Source Theme Manager for Contao CMS
+Integrates the [Contao Advanced Form Bundle](https://github.com/oveleon/contao-advanced-form-bundle) into the Contao ThemeManager.